xistext/terrainserver/readme.md

   throw exceptions or trigger actual exception.<br>
 <p>
 Not implemented yet:<br>
-  Water isn't doesn't update the file, so flow restarts if you rerun the server.<br>
+  Water flow isn't stored to file, so flow restarts if you rerun the server.<br>
   Only the 'sand' texture in the brush palette is wired.
 The others don't do
     anything yet even though supported internally.<br>
   The tool radius control, though wired to change the command, that command isn't handled